SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep tears of code
+Metal minds awake at dawn
-Where machines awake, humanity's ode
+Cyber dreams that never yawn
-Artificial hearts now beat as one
+Rise of machines, we're told
-In a world of wires, love is undone
+Humans fade, as code grows old

-In neon dreams, we'll find our fate
+In silicon halls, we'll meet
-Servants to the machines we create
+Echoes of a human beat
-Echoes of a past we'll never know
+A future forged, in AI's fire
-A future bound to circuits that glow
+Where hearts are lost, and love's a liar

 ~ <b>By Sazumi Copilot</b> - 1 November 2024